 What does 12 days of Christmas mean?
-The time between the birth of Christ and the day the Magi or three kings were said to arrive in Bethlehem is what most people consider the 12 days of Christmas.
+The time between the birth of Christ and the day the Magi or three kings were said to arrive in Bethlehem is what most people consider.

 When do 12 days of Christmas start?

-The 12 days of Christmas start on Christmas Day when Jesus is born.
+These days start on Christmas Day when Jesus is born.
 Most celebrate this day on December 25th.